Today’s question comes from Tim Lu, who writes on our Facebook page,

 Increasingly Canadian consumers such as you and I, rely on the web to make our purchasing decisions.

-In fact many older and wiser of us lament the pervasive nature of these devices and their impact on social connection – and more practically – our ability to walk down the street without literally running into people distracted by their smartphones.
+1. Canadians spend on average 2.5 hours a day online; on social media, watching videos, & researching products and services.
+ComScore, 2014 2.
+Nine out of 10 consumers claim to use their smartphone for pre-shopping activities BDC 2013 3.
+70%Â of Canadians online trust consumer reviews.
+(BDC, 2013) None of this is particularly surprising.
+The widespread adoption of web connected smartphones is not a new phenomenon.
+In fact many older and wiser of us lament the pervasive nature of these devices and their impact on social connection – Â and more practically – our ability to walk down the street without literally running into people distracted by their smartphones.

-Beyond being a mildly irritating obstacle to efficient walking, this change in how we as a culture interact has widespread implications for today’s business owner.
+Beyond being a mildly irritating obstacle to efficient walking, this change in how we as a culture interact has widespread implications for todayâs business owner.

-The constantly connected state of today’s consumer – specifically – your customers – means your customers shape your brand’s reputation.
+The constantly connected state of todayâs consumer – specifically – your customers – means your customers shape your brandâs reputation.

 Customers and the public at large (reasonable and otherwise) can seriously impact your ability to acquire new customers and maintain your reputation.